Kasba Peth, Pune: Ancient history

+Traditional accounts state that the temples of Puneshwar and Narayaneshwar were turned into the Sufi shrines of Dhakta Shaikh Salla Dargah and Thorla Shaikh Salla Dargah respectively during early Islamic rule in the 1300s.

-There is a story about the Kasba Ganpati: Some children had brought cows to the area for grazing, and found an idol of Ganapati.
+According to legend, some children had brought cows to the area to graze, and found an idol of Ganapati.
 Then, they colored this idol and started worshipping it.
 Shivaji's mother Jijabai also visited the temple often.
 Hence, Dadoji Konddeo built a pendol in front of the idol; this is where the Kasba Ganpati Temple is located today.